Full information on the Gills' management team

 He was part of the four-man caretaker management team who guided the Gills away from the League One relegation places in January 2015, and then served as first-team coach under Justin Edinburgh between February 2015 and May 2016.

-He enjoyed a successful playing career, one which saw him play for Carlisle United, Derby County, Plymouth Argyle and the Gills.
+Mark enjoyed a successful playing career, one which saw him play for Carlisle United, Derby County, Plymouth Argyle and the Gills.

 Patterson finished his career at Priestfield after being forced to retire due to a serious knee injury.

 He spent four seasons as Youth Manager at the club (2006 to 2010) but returned in 2012 to assist then manager Andy Hessenthaler with his coaching set up.
 He returned to the role of Youth Team manager before stepping up to assist Lovell in October 2017.

-Position: Schoolboys Development Manager
+Position: Academy Manager

 Bull has been in charge of Gillingham’s Centre of Excellence, now Academy, since 2008 and in that time has overseen a complete overhaul of the club’s youth system.

-He started coaching at the club back in 2000, and his current role includes responsibility for all the players in the clubs development program who are still at school.
+He started coaching at the club back in 2000, and his current role includes responsibility for all the players in the club's development program who are still at school.

 During his time at the Gills, the likes of Matthew Jarvis, Andrew Crofts, Luke Freeman and Ryan Bertrand – the latter winning a Champions League medal with Chelsea at the end of the 2011/12 season - have all moved from the Youth Development program onto Premier League clubs.